the-original-dude/daos-1/doc/admin/deployment.md

 -----------------

 To validate that the DAOS system is properly installed, the daos\_test suite can be executed.
-Ensure the DAOS Agent is configuerd and running before running daos\_test:
+Ensure the DAOS Agent is configuered and running before running daos\_test:

 [[]{#_Toc4574315 .anchor}]{#_Toc4572376 .anchor}orterun -np
 &lt;num\_clients&gt; --hostfile \${hostfile} --ompi-server